 Another basic need before starting a coffee shop is a love for all things coffee.
 That may seem obvious, but if the thought of learning new drink recipes, perfecting your latte art, and serving customers doesn’t intrigue you, it’s probably best to steer clear of the business altogether.

-The reality is, when you own a business, your world revolves around that subject.
-You can’t get away from it.
-So, if you don’t love thinking about it, your shop is going to struggle.
 Experience as a barista or shop manager will never outweigh the burden of not loving what you do.
 A far more powerful motivator towards the success of your coffee shop is your vested interest and high level of passion for coffee.

 Have a Plan

 A strong business plan is the key to success for any new business.
-A business plan for your coffee shop is as much about understanding your customer as it is about understanding the coffee shop business.
+A business plan for your coffee shop is as much about understanding your customers as it is about understanding the coffee shop business.
 You should research and adequately understand the necessary background information for opening a coffee shop so that you don’t stumble right out of the gates.

 The purpose of writing out your business plan is primarily to understand how you will make money.
 Also important, it helps you understand where your risks are, and identify how you will reduce them.
 If you consider a lack of experience to be a risk, having a plan for how to get around that barrier can be as effective as having the experience itself.